gottfriedsz/falsehoods-quantum/README.md

 17. With entangled qubits you can send information faster than speed of light.
 18. The cat in Schrödinger's thought experiment has really died.
 19. Quantum computer promises infinite speedup for computation.
+20. A qubit can be stored in a hard disk or USB stick like a normal bit.
+21. Eight qubits grouped together are a qubyte.

 Licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).